-Victoria ("Tory") Woodin Chavey is a Partner in the Hartford office of Jackson Lewis LLP.
+Victoria ("Tory") Woodin Chavey is a Shareholder in the Hartford office of Jackson Lewis P.C.

-Prior to joining Jackson Lewis, Ms. Chavey was a partner with the Hartford office of Day Pitney LLP, where she had served as department chair.
-Ms. Chavey received her undergraduate degree from Dartmouth College in 1988, and graduated from Boston University School of Law, summa cum laude, in 1992.
-Following graduation, Ms. Chavey served as a law clerk to Thomas J. Meskill, senior judge of the U.S. Court of Appeals for the Second Circuit, and as law clerk to Ellen Ash Peters, chief justice of the Connecticut Supreme Court.
+Prior to joining Jackson Lewis, Tory was a partner in the Hartford office of Day Pitney LLP, where she had served as department chair.
+She graduated from Dartmouth College, cum laude, in 1988 with a degree in Philosophy, and from Boston University School of Law, summa cum laude, in 1992.
+In law school, she served as the Editor-in-Chief of the Boston University Law Review.
+Following graduation, she served as a law clerk to Thomas J. Meskill, senior judge of the U.S. Court of Appeals for the Second Circuit, and as law clerk to Ellen Ash Peters, chief justice of the Connecticut Supreme Court.

 Honors, Awards and Pro Bono Activity